EMF shields don’t work. At least 99.9% of them.

 That is what I learned in my latest Causes Or Cures podcast featuring Dr. Paul Heroux.
 Dr. Heroux is an expert on electromagnetism and EMF radiation.
 He has his PhD in physics and is a researcher who focuses on EMF exposure and biological effects.
 He is highly published in this area and runs InVitro Plus, a toxicology laboratory out of McGill University Health Center, which is dedicated to studying the therapeutic and pathological effects of electromagnetism.
 He has analyzed several EMF shields on the market, including their scientific claims, and in the podcast explains why EMF shields don’t work.

 That said, Dr. Heroux is clear about where he stands on EMF radiation and biological effects.
-Exposure to EMF radiation is harmful.
+He strongly believes that too much exposure to EMF radiation is harmful.
 EMF exposure comes from things like our cell phones, Bluetooth headphones and other wireless devices, laptops, etc.) The harm ( in the form of neurological dysfunction, cancer, infertility, etc.) may take years to manifest, as is the case with radiation exposure, but despite what the tech and phone companies tell you, the risk is real AND supported by quality evidence.
 Sadly, the populations most at risk are kids and unborn babies.
 Birth professionals are increasingly telling pregnant people to minimize their EMF exposure and schools in other countries ( not the USA yet, sadly) are minimizing use of wireless.

 1. Connecting to the internet via Fiber Optic cables.